maggarwal13/rdap-irr-support/draft-rdap-irr-extension.md

 objectClassName -- the string "irr0_filterSet"

-handle -- a string representing the registry unique identifier of the filterSet
+handle -- a string representing the registry-unique identifier of the filterSet

 filter —  an array of strings each defines the set's policy filter as per RFC2622#section-5.4